soupieboi/VALTracker_desktop/PATCHNOTES.md

 ## __New Features__

-- Added a fallback feature for themes.
-If a theme does not exist the app will now default to the normal theme.
+- Reworked/Finished the Match view!
+Now, when clicking on a match, it will show all the information properly sorted, and in addition it will also display the stats of individual rounds!

 ## __Bugfixes__

+- Fixed a bug that showed the wrong bundle price in the store.

-- Fixed a bug that prevented you from setting a match as favourite.
+- Fixed a visual bug that misaligned the RR gain of on a player profile.

-- Fixed a bug that prevented you from creating/editing themes.
+- Fixed a bug that prevented you from going back to a players profile when viewing a math they played.

-- Fixed a bug where your app would only update automatically after being opened for half an hour.

-- Fixed a bug that caused the app not to load your custom username correctly.
+- Fixed a bug that prevented the single skin prices from being shown when looking at a single skin.

-- Fixed a bug that would display an error in the console when loading the bundles page.
+- Fixed a bug that would prevent you from logging in with your Riot Account because a few files were missing.
+These will now properly be created on startup.

-- Fixed the video controls being too large.
+- Fixed a bug that prevented you from creating/editing custom themes.

 ## __Everything Else__

-- Reworked the Bundles back-end using my own API to improve networking, processing power management and melee items not showing up in new bundles.
+- Reworked the way VALTracker loads the Map images for both the Favorite Matches and the player profiles.
+(Switches from local images that had to be updated manually to an API call that returnes the images)

+- Moved all pages into their own directory because I got annoyed by the messy structure of the GitHub Repo.